penghao112104/CTETrack/README.md

 # CTETrack: Cross-Temporal Representation Enhancement and Reliability-Aware Fusion for RGBT Tracking

-Official PyTorch implementation of **CTETrack**.

-The trained model and tracking results will be provided here.
+You can download the model and results from [here](https://pan.baidu.com/s/18ivR61BnGO5pjC4Fkvo6Fg?pwd=9ir3)

 ### Installation